MAKOA-France/CiviVersafix-FR/README.md

 ## Installation

-1. Download and extract to a folder e.g: mjcomosaico or Git Clone
+1. Download and extract to a folder e.g: CiviVersafix or Git Clone
 2. Place in your mosaico_tpl folder (create this folder in your CiviCRM files directory, if it doesn't exist)

 **CiviCRM Files Directory:**

 **Drupal** sites/default/files/civicrm
+**Wordpress** wp-content/uploads/civicrm